What are soft skills?

 You want to know that you’re getting the best work possible out of you and your co-workers, and one way to do so is to understand, encourage and leverage the motivations of those you work with.

 A highly skilled coder, for example, may seem valuable, but their true potential won’t reflect on the work they do unless they’re driven to do their best.

 Motivation can and should be influenced by both personal and professional achievement.
 You need to know that your team truly cares about what they are doing.
 If they’re not passionate about the work, and if they’re not dedicated to the wider goals of the team and organisation, they will not do their best work.

 Work ethic is very similar to motivation.
 A person with good work ethic enjoys what they do, they understand and accept their responsibilities.
 They’re disciplined, focused and always professional.
 Strong work ethic and motivation means understanding that hard work pays off and putting the upmost effort into every aspect of the job.

 Using soft skills online

-Whether its the ability to organize effective file systems, using tools to facilitate task management, or encouraging fluid communication within your team, Dropbox makes efficient online teamwork easy by enabling you to embrace and enhance your soft skills.
+Whether its the ability to organise effective file systems, using tools to facilitate task management or encouraging fluid communication within your team, Dropbox makes efficient online teamwork easy by enabling you to embrace and enhance your soft skills.